-The proposed FTT has a very broad scope and could, if introduced in its current form, apply to certain dealings in bonds in certain circumstances.
-The issuance and subscription of bonds is exempt from the FTT in the current Draft Directive.
+The Draft Directive had a very broad scope and could apply to certain dealings in Bonds in certain circumstances.
+However, under the Draft Directive, the issuance and subscription of Bonds was exempt from the FTT.

-In December 2015, the 10 participating Member States issued a statement regarding some of the features of the FTT on which they had managed to reach an agreement regarding the taxation of shares and derivatives, while agreeing that further analysis with respect to other elements is required.
+In December 2015, the 10 Participating Member States issued a statement regarding some of the features of the FTT on which they had managed to reach an agreement regarding the taxation of shares and derivatives, while agreeing that further analysis with respect to other elements is required.
 The target date of June 30, 2016, for an expected full agreement has not been met.
-Even though some progress has been made, no agreement has yet been reached.

-Under current proposals, the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
-Generally, it would apply to certain dealings in bonds where at least one party is a financial institution and at least one party is established in a participating member State.
+Under the Draft Directive, the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
+Generally, it would apply to certain dealings in Bonds where at least one party is a financial institution and at least one party is established in a participating Member State.
 A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.
-The FTT proposal remains subject to negotiation between the participating Member States and its timing remains unclear.
-Additional EU Member States may decide to participate.